yoyoberenguer/Warp-Tunnel-Coding/README.md

 Please visit orignal code written in typescript from https://seancode.com/demofx/ or https://github.com/mrkite/demofx

 The original code was working with 256x256 texure size.
-This version has been implemented for 512x512 texture size but can also works for smaller textures
+This version has been implemented for 512x512 texture

 ## Cython code compilation
 python setup.py build_ext --inplace